Anaheim Peppers: Flavor, Heat & Kitchen Uses

 Cayenne 30,000 – 50,000 Pungent, sharp, slightly sweet

-Cooking with Aneheim Peppers
+Cooking with Anaheim Peppers

-Aneheim peppers are incredibly versatile in the kitchen.
+ANAHEIM PEPPERS are incredibly versatile in the kitchen.
 Here are some ways to use them:

-Aneheim pepper salsa
+Anaheim pepper salsa

-Growing Aneheim Peppers
+Growing Anaheim Peppers

-If you're a gardening enthusiast, growing Aneheim peppers at home is a rewarding experience.
+If you're a gardening enthusiast, growing Anaheim peppers at home is a rewarding experience.
 They thrive in warm climates and require plenty of sunlight, so choose a spot that gets at least 6–8 hours of direct sun per day.

 • Soil: Use well-draining soil with a pH between 6.0 and 7.0.